midtown-ai/glossary/glossary/c.md

 # Corpus

- GPT-3 is pre-trained on a corpus of text from five datasets: Common Crawl, WebText2, Books1, Books2, and Wikipedia..
+ GPT-3 is pre-trained on a corpus of text from five datasets: [Common Crawl], WebText2, Books1, Books2, and Wikipedia..
   * Colossal Clean Crawled Corpus (C4) : Used by T5 model
-  * Common Crawl : The Common Crawl corpus (collection of texts) comprises petabytes of data including raw web page data, metadata, and text data collected over eight years of web crawling.
+  * [Common Crawl] : The Common Crawl corpus (collection of texts) comprises petabytes of data including raw web page data, metadata, and text data collected over eight years of web crawling.
 OpenAI researchers use a curated, filtered version of this dataset.
   * Web2text : WebText2 is an expanded version of the WebText dataset, which is an internal OpenAI corpus created by scraping web pages of particularly high quality.
 To vet for quality, the authors scraped all outbound links from Reddit that received at least three karma (an indicator for whether other users found the link interesting, educational, or just funny).
 WebText2 contains 40 gigabytes of text from these 45 million links, over 8 million documents.
   * Book1 and Book2 : Books1 and Books2 are two corpora (plural of corpus) that contain the text of tens of thousands of books on various subjects.
   * Wikipedia : The Wikipedia corpus is a collection including all English-language articles from the crowdsourced online encyclopedia Wikipedia at the time of finalizing the GPT-3’s dataset in 2019.
 This dataset has roughly 5.8 million English articles.